 It’s not that I cheat my clients or something selling them second rate link building while I do the real thing for myself.
 It’s just that

-most clients can’t cope with the state of SEO of today.
-They are still approaching link building with a traditional mindset.
+Business people are still approaching link building with a traditional mindset.
 Many

 - clients want links right away and are ready to take short cuts

 - they want link building as a separate entity that has not much to do with their website

 - they want link building without the effort needed to make it possible (e.g. content creation)

 For myself I take many things for granted that my clients do not have.
 That’s why they contact me for link building services, otherwise they probably would not need me.
 What are these things?

 - having friends online aka relationship building

 I do have all three to some extent.
 I’m not a SEO celebrity but the people who matter know who I am.